aesgu001/rshell/README.md

 2. The `echo` command will include quotation marks when printing quoted arguments.
 It cannot send text to a new or existing file using the `>` character, either.

+3. Connectors entered first will not return a syntax error.

-3. The `cd` command will not be executed successfully.
+4. The `cd` command will not be executed successfully.

-4. Some git commands, such as `git commit -m <message>` will not be executed successfully.
+5. The `git commit -m <message>` command will not be executed successfully.